slyzowo/Terminal-Colours/README.md

 # Terminal Colours
 A Windows 11 library to make coloured text in the terminal

-> [!WARNING]
-> I don't entirely know how to make libraries, so these types of projects will be semi-incomplete

 There are three arguments in the function `BackgroundColour` `ForegroundColour` `Text`.

 1. `Text` is the Text you want to display.